Should you become a real estate appraiser or a real estate agent?

 A real estate appraiser evaluates properties to determine their worth during sales and purchases.
 They will examine a property’s physical aspects, including its exterior, interior, physical dimensions, architecture, use, and characteristics, to establish its value.

-Real estate appraisers also study market conditions in various towns or cities to determine its price.
-Therefore, they need to have a deep understanding of real estate markets in specific locations.
+Real estate appraisers also study market conditions in various towns or cities to determine its price using real estate appraisal software.
+For this reason, they need to have a deep understanding of real estate markets in specific locations.
 A property appraiser may have an office, but they will often be found in the communities examining houses.

 The state real estate regulatory board must license you to become either a real estate appraiser or agent.
 You will also need to take educational courses for both careers before becoming certified.